 It may not work.
 It probably won’t work.
 No one may hire you, but If you are any good, you may be given opportunity to advance.
 For most people this is a bad idea, but if you are very flexible and highly entrepreneurial this may be an option for you.

-6. Finally.
-If you don’t fit any of the above categories I still have the right solution for you.
-If you are not looking for employment and are willing to pay your own way and volunteer during a disaster, get in touch with the STMnetwork.ca – it can happen.
+Finally.
+If you don’t fit any of the above categories I may have the right solution for you.
+If you are not looking for employment and are willing to pay your own way and volunteer during a disaster, get in touch with the STMnetwork.ca – they are great friends who help put volunteers on the field.

 Have you ever helped during a disaster?